doubledutch/doubledutch.github.io-old/index.md

 ## DoubleDutch for developers

-The [DoubleDutch](https://doubledutch.me) app is are extensible, offering developers the ability to provide attendees with rich custom native experiences with minimal development effort.
+[DoubleDutch](https://doubledutch.me) apps are extensible, offering developers the ability to provide attendees with rich custom native experiences with minimal development effort.

 Build features in hours, not weeks.